[ 7th January 2026 by allam ahmed 0 Comments ]

 Paper Type: Research

-Purpose: The study aimed to analyse the content of constitutions and governing laws that regulate the work of Supreme Audit Institutions (SAIs) in Arab countries, in order to assess their adequacy in supporting the independence of these institutions.
+Purpose: The study aims to analyse the content of constitutions and governing laws that regulate the work of Supreme Audit Institutions (SAIs) in Arab countries.
+It will assess their adequacy in supporting the independence of these institutions.

-Design/Methodology/Approach: The study employed Inductive Content Analysis.
+Design/Methodology/Approach: The study employs Inductive Content Analysis.
 The framework was developed based on the content of constitutional and legal texts characterised by hierarchical ratios.
-In this framework, a ratio of 0.00 indicates a lack of independence, which gradually increases to strong independence at 1.00.
+In this framework, a ratio of 0.00 indicates a lack of independence, gradually increasing to strong independence at 1.00.
 Libya, Tunisia, Jordan, and Egypt were chosen for this study, as each country represents a significant model of global SAIs.

 Findings: The study found that all the countries were in an average position regarding independence, with slight variations among them.
-Tunisia scored 0.73 (High), followed by Libya and Jordan, which both received a score of 0.59 (Medium).
+Tunisia scored 0.73 (High), followed by Libya and Jordan with a score of 0.59 (Medium).
 The lowest score was for Egypt with 0.50 (Medium).

-Citation: Aboulqasim, A. A. E. and Ahmad, N. S. M. (2025): Constitutional and legislative guarantees for the independence of supreme audit institution in Arab countries: a comparative and analytical studyWorld Journal of Entrepreneurship, Management and Sustainable Development (WJEMSD)Vol. 21, No. 4, pp. xxx-xxx.
+Citation: Al-Meshai, A. A. E. and Ahmad, N. S. M. (2026): Constitutional and legislative guarantees for the independence of supreme audit institution in Arab countries: a comparative and analytical studyWorld Journal of Entrepreneurship, Management and Sustainable Development (WJEMSD)Vol. 22, No. 3, pp. 195-210.

 Aboutallam ahmed